mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 SCM
 ^^^

-The default behavior of the SCM is to output instantaneous values of all variables in :numref:`Table %s <avail_tendencies>`.
+The default behavior of the SCM is to output instantaneous values of all tendency variables, and ``dtend_select`` is not recognized.
 Tendencies are computed in file ``gmtb_scm_output.F90`` in the subroutines output_init and output_append.
 If the values of ``ldiag3d`` or ``qdiag3d`` are set to false, the variables are still written to output but are given missing values.

 .. _AvailTendFAQ: